dotsam/homebridge-milight/README.md

 # Changelog

+### 1.0.0-beta1
+ * Removed support for legacy config formats, and cleaned up code
+ * Track the last bulb addressed by a bridge so we can skip sending the "on" command to it.
+Should speed things up
+ * Invert the saturation value sent to fullColor bulbs

 ### 0.1.10
  * Fix command sending to the bridge light
  * Further tweaks to the logic of setting/resetting hue/saturation/white mode